tchalvak/royronalds/README.markdown

-Repository for the code of [BitLucid Programming](http://bitlucid.com) http://bitlucid.com
+Repository for the code of [RoyRonalds.com](http://royronalds.com) http://royronalds.com

 This site structure is also useful as a template.